kubestash/docs/docs/guides/volumes/pvc/index.md

 **Verify CronJob:**

-Verify that KubeStash has created a CronJob to trigger a periodic backup of the targeted PVC by the following command,
+Verify that KubeStash has created a `CronJob` with the schedule specified in `spec.sessions[*].scheduler.schedule` field of `BackupConfiguration` object.

+Check that the `CronJob` has been created using the following command,

 ```bash
 $ kubectl get cronjob -n demo